Angamanga/1dv450-ki222bj/README.md

 7. run ```sails lift``` to start development server
 8. Navigate to localhost:1337/apikey

-#Lab 1:
-Navigate to localhost:1337/apikey or http://82.196.15.113:1337/apikey if using demo-application.

-###Creating an admin-user(if using the app on localhost, only needed for lab 1).
-To create an admin-user, navigate to app/api/models/User.js.
-Change admin.defaultsTo:true.
-Start development server.
-Create a new user.
-Stop server and change back to admin.defaultsTo:false.
-Start development server again and create new users, log in as admin or log in as other users and play around!
-Please raise an issue or contact me if you have any questions!

 #Lab 2:
 Follow the instructions above to set up development-server, or use the running application at http://82.196.15.113:1337.